Accomplished SUV, but its Skoda sibling makes more financial sense

-- Skoda Kodiaq is cheaper
+- Pricey compared to the Skoda Kodiaq

 There's also 60mm more legroom for passengers behind the front seats, so even in five-seater mode the Allspace is a roomier vehicle than the standard Tiguan.